-The University shall continue to test stormwater runoff and groundwater quarterly for compliance with standards set by the State of Florida Department of Environmental Protection, the Dade County Department of Environmental Resources Management, the South Florida Water Management District, and the U.S. Environmental Protection Agency.
+Policy 2.1.3 Test stormwater runoff and groundwater quarterly for compliance with standards set by the State of Florida Department of Environmental Protection, the Dade County Department of Environmental Resources Management, the South Florida Water Management District, and the U.S. Environmental Protection Agency.
 Failure to meet relevant standards for stormwater runoff shall result in an assessment of probable causes and the production and implementation of a plan to improve the quality of runoff or groundwater.

-- Policy 1.6.3 BISCAYNE BAY CAMPUS: The University shall continue monitoring and logging of results of sampling and analysis of petroleum tanks and their associated wells that are housed in the Central Utilities compound. - Policy 1.6.4 UNIVERSITY-WIDE: The University shall continue to monitor water quality in the lakes, canals and mangrove areas on each campus on a quarterly basis.
-Should the water quality fall below the standards set by the State of Florida Department of Environmental Protection, the Miami-Dade County Department of Environmental Resources Management, the South Florida Water Management District, and the U.S. Environmental Protection Agency, an assessment of probable causes of pollution shall be performed and a plan developed and implemented to limit the point and non-point sources of pollution. - Policy 1.6.5 UNIVERSITY-WIDE: The University shall maintain a record of types and amounts of hazardous, toxic and medical wastes that are generated within the University and a record of hazardous, toxic and medical waste that are collected by the Environmental Health and Safety Staff.
+Policy 2.1.4 Monitor water quality in the lakes, canals and mangrove areas on each campus on a quarterly basis.
+Should the water quality fall below the standards set by the State of Florida Department of Environmental Protection, the Miami-Dade County Department of Environmental Resources Management, the South Florida Water Management District, and the U.S. Environmental Protection Agency, an assessment of probable causes of pollution shall be performed and a plan developed and implemented to limit the point and non-point sources of pollution.

+Policy 2.1.5 Maintain a record of types and amounts of hazardous, toxic and medical wastes that are generated within the University and a record of hazardous, toxic and medical waste that are collected by the Environmental Health and Safety Staff.
 The University shall also maintain a record of the types and amounts of hazardous, toxic and medical waste that waste disposal companies collect.
-Records shall be kept of the name of the waste disposal companies and the name of the driver for each pick-up. - Policy 1.6.6 UNIVERSITY-WIDE: Handling, data records, storage and disposal requirements for radioactive waste generated at Modesto A. Maidique Campus and Biscayne Bay Campus and the Engineer Center shall be in compliance with local, regional, state and federal regulations. - Policy 1.6.7 UNIVERSITY-WIDE: At present, all hazardous materials for both campuses are handled under four EPA-Hazardous Waste Generator numbers.
+Records shall be kept of the name of the waste disposal companies and the name of the driver for each pick-up.

+Handling, data records, storage and disposal requirements for radioactive waste generated at Modesto A. Maidique Campus and Biscayne Bay Campus and the Engineering Center shall be in compliance with local, regional, state and federal regulations.

+At present, all hazardous materials for both campuses are handled under four EPA-Hazardous Waste Generator numbers.
 The University should investigate the possibility of operating under more than one number to ensure compliance with requirements associated with satellite collection areas.

-- Policy 1.6.8 UNIVERSITY-WIDE: The University shall inventory herbicide, pesticide and fertilizer use and evaluate their impacts on water quality.
-Modify or reduce herbicide, pesticide and fertilizer usage to minimize or eliminate negative impacts on water quality. - Objective 1.7 Maintain and Enhance Air Quality: Establish a program to maintain high air quality standards on campus, both within and outside of buildings and parking structures. - Policy 1.7.1 UNIVERSITY-WIDE: The University shall monitor both indoor and outdoor air quality, as necessary.
-Outdoor sites to be sampled should include parking lots and congested intersections.
-Failure to meet air quality standards accepted by the State of Florida shall result in an assessment of probable causes and the production and implementation of a plan to improve and maintain air quality. - Policy 1.7.2 UNIVERSITY-WIDE: Minimize emissions of air pollutants from and within buildings on campus through the installation of appropriate filtering devices on fume hoods and by minimizing the storage and use of volatile and hazardous materials in campus buildings. - Policy 1.7.3 UNIVERSITY-WIDE: Determine potential impacts on air quality before construction of parking structures.
-Design parking structures to facilitate rapid ingress and egress of vehicles to minimize idling time, and design such structures to maximize air flow through them and eliminate pockets of stagnation where levels of pollutants can build up.

-Policy 1.7.4 UNIVERSITY-WIDE: Encourage and facilitate non-polluting transportation alternatives on campus including pedestrian and bicycle access.
-Sidewalks and pedestrian malls should be designed to facilitate and encourage foot traffic between buildings, and to maximize handicap accessibility.
-GOAL 2: Minimize resource utilization on campuses.
+Inventory herbicide, pesticide and fertilizer use and evaluate their impacts on water quality.
+Modify or reduce herbicide, pesticide and fertilizer usage to minimize or eliminate negative impacts on water quality.

+BISCAYNE BAY CAMPUS

+The University shall continue monitoring and logging of results of sampling and analysis of petroleum tanks and their associated wells that are housed in the Central Utilities compound.

+Objective 2.2

+Maximize Water Conservation:

-Objective 2.1 Water Conservation: Establish measures that reduce water utilization.
+Establish measures that reduce water utilization.

-Policy 2.1.1 UNIVERSITY-WIDE: FIU shall conserve water and reduce chemical use through the use of xeriscape design principles, which include but are not limited to:
+Conserve water and reduce chemical use through the use of xeriscape design principles, which include but are not limited to: